Poll for Job Status (Lambda, AWS Batch)

 The state machine in this sample project integrates with AWS Lambda to submit an AWS Batch job.
 Browse through this example state machine to see how Step Functions controls Lambda and AWS Batch.

-For more information about how AWS Step Functions can control other AWS services, see Using AWS Step Functions with other services.
+For more information about how AWS Step Functions can control other AWS services, see Integrating services with Step Functions.

 {